History of The Citadel: Women in the Corps of Cadets

 The Corps of Cadets was officially all male until 1996.
 In 1995, Shannon Faulkner won a two-and-a-half-year legal battle and was granted admission by order of a federal judge.
 She reported to the campus on the first day of freshman orientation, but was admitted to the school's infirmary immediately following lunch.
 She left the school after she received dozens of death threats and her family's home was vandalized.
 A Supreme Court ruling in a discrimination lawsuit against Virginia Military Institute eventually compelled the school to officially change its admission policy to admit women.

 The first group of four female cadets matriculated in August 1996; using credits from another school Nancy Mace completed her degree in three years and became the first female graduate in Corps history on May 9, 1999.
 Czech born Petra Lovetinska was the first female graduate to have attended for four years, the first foreign female cadet, and after receiving her U.S. citizenship by Act of Congress, the first female graduate to be commissioned into the U.S. military.
-The other two women did not remain to finish their first year.
-As of September 2013 women comprise 7% of the Corps of Cadets and 21% of the overall student body.
+The other two women, Jeanie Mentavlos and Kim Messer, did not remain to finish their first year; they left after experiencing violent "hazing" by the male cadets, being subjected to verbal humiliation, sexual harassment, and physical assault, which included being hit with rifle butts, having kitchen cleanser sprayed in their mouths, and at least one of the women having her sweatshirt doused in flammable liquid and being set on fire.
+These incidents also led to the dismissal of one cadet, the expulsion of another and the discipline of nine others, as well as lawsuits against the school from each woman, both of whom eventually settled out of court.

 In the graduating class of 2012 Shanna M. Couch and Alexandria R. Burns were named First and Second Honor Graduates respectively.
 This was the first time in school history that either of the top two graduates of a class were women.
 A four-year starter on the soccer team, Couch was also the first woman at The Citadel to receive an NCAA Postgraduate Scholarship.
 Burns, a native of Pendleton, South Carolina, was recognised for her remarkable academic achievement by the Anderson County Council in a resolution passed in June 2012.

+As of September 2013 women comprise 7% of the Corps of Cadets and 21% of the overall student body.

-On March 21, 2018, The Citadel announced that Sarah J. Zorn would serve as Regimental Commander, the highest ranking cadet for the 2018–19 academic year.
-She will be the first woman to hold that position.
+On March 21, 2018, The Citadel announced that Sarah J. Zorn would serve as Regimental Commander, the highest ranking cadet for the 2018–19 academic year, making her the first woman to hold that position.